dilludinesh/telangana-pharmacy-council-data/SUPABASE_STATUS.md

 **Option A: Check Supabase Dashboard**
 1. Go to your Supabase project dashboard
 2. Click "Table Editor" in the left sidebar
-3. Click on the "pharmacists" table
+3. Click on the "rx" table
-4. You should see 82,617 records!
+4. You should see 82,619 records!

 **Option B: Run Verification Script Locally**
 ```bash